TechupBusiness/browser-extension-notion-status/README.md

 5. Click "Connect to Notion" to authenticate

+6. **IMPORTANT**: You must manually share your database with the integration:
+   - In Notion, open the database you want to use
+   - Click the "Share" button in the top-right corner
+   - Hover on "Connections"
+   - Search for your connection by name and click on it
+   - If you don't see your database in the extension after this step, click "Refresh Databases"

-6. Select your database containing the URLs
+7. Select your database containing the URLs

-7. Select the URL property (must be a URL type property)
+8. Select the URL property (must be a URL type property)

-8. Select a Last Edited Time property (for efficient delta syncing)
+9. Select a Last Edited Time property (for efficient delta syncing)

-9. Set your preferred cache duration
+10. Set your preferred cache duration

-10. Save settings
+11. Save settings

 ## How It Works